Iterable/fixql/README.md

 }
 ```

 As the GraphQL tutorial says, "You can think of each field in a GraphQL query as a function or method of the previous type which returns the next type." (https://graphql.org/learn/execution/) A non-batched `resolve` method would have signature `JsObject => DBIO[JsValue]` where the `JsObject` represents the data for the object that contains the field being fetched.
 Since batching is more general and more performant, we use a batched signature.
-Thus `resolveBatch`  depends on a `Seq[JsObject]` -- the data for the batch of containing objects.
+Thus, `resolveBatch`  depends on a `Seq[JsObject]` -- the data for the batch of containing objects.
 The resolver then fetches the data for the field directly out of the objects, or by performing an additional database query.

 ## Query Execution AST